Questions or need a hand booking?Call us at +91 92922 48809

 5. The Arabian Sea Reveal at the Journey's End

 After 60 to 90 minutes in the enclosed, protected waterway, the contrast is dramatic.
-The open ocean, the sound of waves, the wind — it is a deliberate sensory shift.
+The open ocean, the sound of waves, the wind -these are deliberate sensory shift.
 No other Kerala boating route has this structure: enclosed to open, calm to ocean, river to sea.

 FAQ